 He fondly remembers when the musicians union to which he belonged had him, Hale and Rinker form a band to back Reeves during a performance at Assumption Arena in the late 1950s.
 After Reeves sang for about half hour, he took a break and turned the microphone over to Garner for about 30 minutes before returning.

 Garner spent most of the 1960s in California.
 He often drove a truck or worked on freeway construction during the days and sang at nights and on weekends in various venues.

-“I often sang every night of the week and also and afternoons,” he recalled.
+“I often sang every night of the week and also on Saturday and Sunday afternoons,” he recalled.
 “I kept busy and had a good time out there.
 One nice thing about being in California is the population is so large that I could sing just country and western music, which is what I really like.
 Most of the rest of the places I also have to sing some country rock, waltzes and polkas.
 I just wish I would have saved more of the money I made out there.”

 Garner appeared on the final Town Hall Party in Compton when he first arrived in California and also spent three years singing nearly every night at the Ranch Club in El Monte, where he formed a band called “The Ranch Hands.”
 After he recorded a song, “River Man,” written by Gary Bryant, that drew lots of attention, the band’s name was changed to “The Rivermen.”

 “River Man” is one of 15 singles Garner has recorded.
 He also made two albums with other performers and wrote several numbers that various artists have recorded.

 Besides being popular in California, Garner and the Rivermen had a six-week stint at the Golden Nugget casino in downtown Las Vegas and spent six months performing at the 4 Seasons Night Club in Denver.

 While at the 4 Seasons, he played in the band that backed Marty Robbins and LeRoy Van Dyke.